 Treatment and prognosis

 Necrotizing fasciitis is a surgical emergency.
-Definitive diagnosis and treatment involves prompt surgical fasciotomy with aggressive debridement of the necrotic tissue.
-Antibiotics are started with broad spectrum coverage, including anaerobes, and tailored when culture data are available.
+Definitive diagnosis and treatment involve prompt surgical fasciotomy with aggressive debridement of the necrotic tissue.
+Antibiotics are started with broad-spectrum coverage, including anaerobes, and tailored when culture data are available.
 Subsequent repeat (second look) surgery is necessary until no necrotic tissue is found.
 Any delay in treatment may cause extensive soft tissue loss and loss of limb.
 Amputation may be required to pre-empt further spread of infection.
 Mortality rates can range between 9-25% 17.